Eiji Kawashima: International career

 In May 2014, Kawashima was named in Japan's preliminary squad for the 2014 World Cup in Brazil.
 In the end, he made it to the final cut for the 23 man squad.
-Kawashima started all three matches, but was eliminated from the tournament in the group stage.
+Kawashima started all three matches for the Samurai Blue, but Japan was eliminated from the tournament in the group stage.
 He kept a clean sheet in a 0–0 draw against Greece on 20 June 2014.
-After the match Kawashima reflected about his time at the World Cup in Brazil, later stating that his performance against Colombia haunted him.
-On 14 October 2014, he captained the national side for the first time, in a 4–0 loss against Brazil.
+After the match, Kawashima reflected about his time at the World Cup in Brazil, later stating that his performance against Colombia haunted him.
+On 14 October 2014, he captained Samurai Blue for the first time, in a 4–0 loss against Brazil.